PeterF1234/photocatalyst-TDDFT-benchmark/README.md

 # photocatalyst-TDDFT-benchmark

 The scripts can be used to generate the database from the Gaussian or ORCA outputs located in the subfolders named after the molecules in the benchmark set.
-It extracts the excitations from the output files of excited state calculations and fits Gaussians using bandwidth and linear scaling factor parameters.
-The fitting is performed with respect to the reference spectra located in each subdirectory.
-The details about the process is reported in our paper (DOI: tbd).
+The approach is reported in our paper (DOI: tbd) and it includes the following steps:

+1. excitation energies oscillator strengths are extracted from the output files of excited state calculations
+2. the extracted stick spectrum is shifted and broadened using a sum of Gaussians with bandwidth and linear scaling factor parameters
+3. the two prameters are optimized until the calculated lineshape offers the best possible fit (can be evaluated using any error metric) to the experimental reference spectrum located in a given subdirectory
+4. the optimized parameters and lineshapes for each molecule/functional/error_metric combination are merged into a database file that can be analyzed using our Jupyter Notebook located in the for_analysis/ subdirectory

 ## Requirements